pm67nz/hpc_training/_lessons/007-slurm.md

 #SBATCH --job-name=simplempif90
 #SBATCH --time=00:01:00
 ```
-These two set a job name (for your reference) and the wallclock time, after which the job will be automatically cancelled if it has not finished yet.
+These two set a job name (for your reference) and the wallclock time, as in our previous example.
 ```
 #SBATCH --nodes=1
 #SBATCH --ntasks=4
 #SBATCH --cpus-per-task=1
 ```
 The job will be run on a single node and with 4 MPI tasks.
-Each MPI task will run only one thread.
+Each MPI task will run only on one thread.
 ```
 #SBATCH --mem-per-cpu=1G
 ```